-Welcome to our wrap-up of Episode 18 of This Week in Cannabis Retail.
+Welcome to our wrap-up of Episode 18 of This Week in Cannabis News.

 The polling firm Gallop annually checks in on voter and public sentiment on cannabis legalization, and Forbes broke down that poll this week.
 As it turns out, legalization is widely popular—with 68% of U.S. adults favoring legalizing cannabis, which matches a record percent of support in the Gallop poll.
 As discussed in our post-election webinar last week, Liberal, younger, less religious voters are most supportive.
 Unfortunately, only 32% of conservatives aged 65 and older are in favor.